OrghoN/deck-probability/README.md

 5) Both players then draw a card at the beginning of each of their respective turns and when a card tells them to draw a card.

 6) The game ends when one person's life total drops to zero, or they attempt to draw a card from their deck and can not.

+NOTE for this, we will be using proability calculations for finding multiple permutations, resources for the math behind this can be found <a href="https://www.khanacademy.org/math/probability/probability-and-combinatorics-topic/probability_combinatorics/e/probability_with_perm_comb">here</a> and <a href="http://study.com/academy/lesson/how-to-calculate-the-probability-of-permuations.html">here</a>